What is glaucoma?

-When glaucoma has already caused vision loss, further vision loss may occur even after the pressure in the eye is lowered to the normal range with medicine.
+When glaucoma has already caused vision loss, more vision loss may occur even after the pressure in the eye is lowered to the normal range with medicine.

-Medicines that decrease the amount of fluid produced by the eye include:
+Medicines that decrease the amount of fluid produced by the eye

 - Beta-blockers (such as Betagan, Betimol, Ocupress, and Timoptic).

 - Adrenergic agonists (such as Alphagan and Propine).